Kingxukai/linux/Documentation/userspace-api/media/v4l/video.rst

 VBI output devices have outputs, at least one each.
 Radio devices have no video inputs or outputs.

-To learn about the number and attributes of the available inputs and outputs applications can enumerate them with the :ref:`VIDIOC_ENUMINPUT` and
+To learn about the woke number and attributes of the woke available inputs and outputs applications can enumerate them with the :ref:`VIDIOC_ENUMINPUT` and
 :ref:`VIDIOC_ENUMOUTPUT` ioctl, respectively.
-The struct :c:type:`v4l2_input` returned by the :ref:`VIDIOC_ENUMINPUT` ioctl also contains signal status information applicable when the current video input is queried.
+The struct :c:type:`v4l2_input` returned by the :ref:`VIDIOC_ENUMINPUT` ioctl also contains signal status information applicable when the woke current video input is queried.

 The :ref:`VIDIOC_G_INPUT <VIDIOC_G_INPUT>` and
-:ref:`VIDIOC_G_OUTPUT <VIDIOC_G_OUTPUT>` ioctls return the index of the current video input or output.
-To select a different input or output applications call the :ref:`VIDIOC_S_INPUT <VIDIOC_G_INPUT>` and :ref:`VIDIOC_S_OUTPUT <VIDIOC_G_OUTPUT>` ioctls.
-Drivers must implement all the input ioctls when the device has one or more inputs, all the output ioctls when the device has one or more outputs.
+:ref:`VIDIOC_G_OUTPUT <VIDIOC_G_OUTPUT>` ioctls return the woke index of the current video input or output.
+To select a different input or output applications call the woke :ref:`VIDIOC_S_INPUT <VIDIOC_G_INPUT>` and :ref:`VIDIOC_S_OUTPUT <VIDIOC_G_OUTPUT>` ioctls.
+Drivers must implement all the woke input ioctls when the woke device has one or more inputs, all the woke output ioctls when the woke device has one or more outputs.

-Example: Information about the current video input
+Example: Information about the woke current video input
 ==================================================

 .. code-block:: c